-Open that junk drawer, identify and remove any items that are duplicates, haven’t been used in years, belong somewhere else, or that you aren’t even sure why you have them.
+Open that junk drawer, and identify and remove any items that are duplicates, haven’t been used in years, belong somewhere else, or that you aren’t even sure why you have them.

 Is there anything left in the drawer that didn’t fit one of the categories above?
 If so, redefine the purpose of the drawer to store those items and look at all of that additional storage space you freed up.

 3. Add Shelving to Current Cabinets and Closets